miguelramosfdz/node-openid-client/README.md

 ```

 ## Usage with passport
-Once you have a Client instance, just pass it to the Strategy constructor.
-Issuer is best
+Once you have a Client instance, just pass it to the Strategy constructor (see below).
+Issuer is
-discovered, Client passed properties manually or via an uri (see [get-started](#get-started)).
+best discovered, Client passed properties manually or via an uri (see [get-started](#get-started)).

 Verify function is invoked with a TokenSet, userinfo only when requested, last argument is always
 the done function which you invoke once you found your user.